Nursing Pre-Licensure Track

 Completed applications to the major will be reviewed by the Nursing Faculty Committee on Admission and the most qualified students will be selected by the following weighted score of criteria:

 • TEAS - 50%

 Students may be accepted, placed on a waitlist, or declined admission to the major.
-Students will be notified by official Union College email or U.S. mail (for transfer students not currently enrolled at Union College) of the admission decision by January 6, 2014.
+Students will be notified by official Union College email or U.S. mail (for transfer students not currently enrolled at Union College) of the admission decision.